AlexTzamalis/VoxelGame3DCpp/README.md

 ## License

 This project is released as Open Source.
-Please see the accompanying license file (if present) for precise copyright and redistribution terms.
+Please see the accompanying license file **[LICENSE](LICENSE)** for precise copyright and redistribution terms.